ianabc/WestGridRSSNotes/README.md

     * [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/)
     * [JupyterLab](https://github.com/jupyterlab/jupyterlab) (part of) the future for Jupyter

-We will then use some popular Python packages (Pandas, Numpy, Sympy, ...) to work through a series of examples and exercises to see how they can be used to work with external data sources, produce insights and visualizations and help create compelling showcases of your work.
+We will use some popular Python packages (Pandas, Numpy, Sympy, ...) to work through a series of examples and exercises to see how they can be used to work with external data sources, produce insights and visualizations and help create compelling showcases of your work.